optimizely/react-sdk/README.md

 - `VariableValuesObject : { [key: string]: any }`
 - `EventTags : { [key: string]: string | number | boolean; }`

 `ReactSDKClient` instances have the methods/properties listed below.
-Note that in general, the API largely matches that of the core `@optimizely/optimizely-sdk` client instance, which is documented on the [Optimizely X Feature Experimentation developer docs site](https://docs.developers.optimizely.com/full-stack/docs).
+Note that in general, the API largely matches that of the core `@optimizely/optimizely-sdk` client instance, which is documented on the [Optimizely X Full Stack developer docs site](https://docs.developers.optimizely.com/full-stack/docs).
 The major exception is that, for most methods, user id & attributes are **_optional_** arguments. `ReactSDKClient` has a current user.
 This user's id & attributes are automatically applied to all method calls, and overrides can be provided as arguments to these method calls if desired.

 - `onReady(opts?: { timeout?: number }): Promise<onReadyResult>` Returns a Promise that fulfills with an `onReadyResult` object representing the initialization process.
 The instance is ready when it has fetched a datafile and a user is available (via `setUser` being called with an object, or a Promise passed to `setUser` becoming fulfilled).
 If the `timeout` period happens before the client instance is ready, the `onReadyResult` object will contain an additional key, `dataReadyPromise`, which can be used to determine when, if ever, the instance does become ready.
 - `user: User` The current user associated with this client instance